lloydbenson/demo-jenkins/README.md

 6.  demo.build will be successful and cause demo.deploy to be triggered
 7.  demo.deploy will deploy the last successful build artifact and startup a server http://localhost:8888/examples/hello

 note: on a mac, jenkins doesnt seem to like backgrounding processes so instead I keep the the job running with a while true loop.
 For demo purposes this is fine.
-It will never success on a mac and you need to abort to shut it down.
+It will never succeed on a mac and you need to abort to shut it down.
 Ideally you would use plist or something on the mac.
 Typically, you would likely copy the artifact to a remote machine and stop, deploy, start that way.
 PRs welcome if you have a better work around.

 The PR portion of the demo will not work for you for obvious security reasons.
 If you want to see it work, you can change the following: